 - an account maintained by a US military account

-How Filing the FBAR Works
+How Filing Works

 Some of the input from your Foreign Bank Account Report will also need to be transferred over to our federal tax return.
 This type of FBAR support is already included in the MyExpatTaxes flat fee of 149 Euros per year for your federal tax return.